alexzhangs/shadowsocks-manager/README.md

 ## 7. Known Issues

-1. DNS records matching for Node may not be accurate on macOS.
-    For unknown reason sometimes DNS query returns only one IP address while multiple IP addresses were configured for the domain.

 1. The Shadowsocks Python edition's ssserver won't start on macOS.
     The error message is like:
     ```